Jess Eva

-Jess Eva is an Australian radio host, television personality and author known for her appearances on reality television and for co-hosting a breakfast radio show in Sydney.
+Jess Eva is an Australian television personality, radio host and author known for her appearances on reality television and for co-hosting Triple M's breakfast radio show in Sydney.

 Early life

-Eva grew up with no electricity until she was about eighteen, “People say it’s a bit unusual, but I grew up with it so for me it’s normal”, she explained on I’m A Celebrity…Get Me Out Of Here! in 2021.
+Eva grew up with no electricity until she was about eighteen, “People say it’s a bit unusual, but I grew up with it so for me it’s normal”, she explained on I'm A Celebrity...Get Me Out Of Here! in 2021.
 She was a lawn bowls player from a young age and eventually became a lawn bowls champion.

 Career

 Eva appeared as a contestant on the fourteenth season of The Block in 2018 alongside her partner Norm Hogan.

 Eva co-hosted the Triple M breakfast show in Sydney alongside Mark "MG" Geyer and Chris Page from 2019 to Nov 2022.

 In 2021, she appeared as a contestant on the seventh season of I’m A Celebrity…Get Me Out Of Here!.
 She finished in third place.
 Also in 2021, Eva released her first book, “Why Wouldn’t Ya”.

+In Late 2021, Eva and Hogan appeared as contestants on the new renovation show Renovate or Rebuild on the Nine Network.

 Eva appeared as a recurring presenter on the morning talk show Studio 10.
 In November 2022, Sarah Harris announced her departure from the show and Eva was brought in as a temporary co-host alongside Tristan MacManus until the end of 2022.
-It is not yet confirmed who will permanently replace Harris in 2023.
+Eva continued to occur regularly as a contributor and fill in host into 2023.

+In late 2023, it was announced that she and her former partner Norm would host a brand new renovation show Budget Battlers on the Nine Network in 2024.
+They returned for the show's second season in October 2025.

+In July 2024, it was announced that Eva will be filling in on the Triple M Queensland drive show for the remainder of the year.